jhu-arch/arch-tutorial/Sofware.rst

 Software
 ########

-You can use various software with different versions installed in HPCC:
+You can use several software in different versions installed on the Rockfish cluster:

 *	Compilers —   GNU, intel, CUDA, ...
 * Parallel  —   OpenMPI, Intel-MPI, ...